-Motherhood is amazing and rewarding but also hard and challenging at times.
-You are doing so much to prepare to become a mother.
-No matter how much you read or how many podcasts you listen to, there will still be surprises, both good and bad.
-You will make mistakes, and you will figure it out as you go.
+Motherhood is amazing and rewarding but also challenging at times.
+No matter how much you read or how many podcasts you listen to, there will still be surprises, and you will make mistakes.
+You will also experience some of the greatest joys and an epic adventure.
+I wish you the very best on your journey of being a mom.
 You will be great, and you got this.

 Thank you to the amazing companies that have supported this episode.

 10% off Epic Will with the code PREGNANCYPODCAST

 Epic Will is an inexpensive and easy way to ensure your family is protected.
 Get the building blocks of an early estate plan, including a last will and testament, healthcare power of attorney, an advance directive, and a financial power of attorney.
 I know we don’t want to think about not being there for our kids.
 Secure your future in as little as five minutes and have peace of mind that your family’s future is safe with legally binding documents built by an attorney.